overwolf/overwolf.github.io/docs/topics/howto-check-events-status-from-app.md

 ---
 id: howto-check-events-status-from-app
-title: Check The Events Status From Your App
+title: Veritfying Events for Your App
-sidebar_label: Check Event Status From App
+sidebar_label: Verifying Event Status
 ---

-As recommended in the user flow and error handling page, errors and warnings need to be communicated to your users.
-A simple and accurate message regarding the state of the app will contribute to better user experience and saves time and bad user reviews.
+As we discussed in the Error Handling page, it's important to properly communicate issues with your app to users in the right way.
+A simple and accurate message describing the state of the app will make for a better user experience and prevents bad user reviews.

-## Possible events health statuses

-Each game that supports Overwolf events (full list here) can be in 4 health states:
+## Event Health Levels

+We measure app health and status using four levels of health:

 Status code | Description                                   |
 ----------- | ----------------------------------------------|
 0           |  unsupported                                  |
 1           |  green (Good to go)                           |
-2           |  yellow (Some game events may be unavailable) |
+2           |  yellow (Partial functionality, some game events may be unavailable) |
-3           |  red (Game events are currently unavailable)  |
+3           |  red (Game events are unavailable)  |

-Same for specific event health state: possible state values are green, yellow or red.
+Specific event health states are respectively green, yellow or red following the same scheme.

 :::important
-statuses are being updated automatically so there might be a small delay (10~ min) between the real-time status to our server status.
+App States are being updated automatically so there might be a small delay (10~ min) between server state and the actual real-time status.
 :::

-## get the status for all games
+## Review event status for all games

-If your app using Overwolf events, we highly recommend checking at least the general status with the above endpoint.
-If it’s Yellow or Red, you should drill down as needed, to query a specific event state – as your app may not function correctly and you should communicate it to your users.
+It's important to check the general status of events with all apps that use them.
+If it returns Yellow or Red state, you should research the issue and query the specific event and game that's showing issues.
+If your app does not function correctly you should communicate it to your users as soon as possible.

-To get the general event’s [health status of ALL](../status/all) the games you can query this endpoint, that returns a JSON with the supported games and their general health status:
+To get an events [health status for ALL games](../status/all) you can query this endpoint, which will return a JSON with the supported games and each of their event health states:

 ```json
 https://game-events-status.overwolf.com/gamestatus_prod.json